weshebert20/tic-tac-toe-2/readme.md

 - A cell should not be able to be replayed once marked
 - Add a reset button that will clear the contents of the board

+#### Updated Requirements

+- A user should be able to click on different squares to make a move
+- Every click will mark the letter `X` or `O` (does not need to alternate)
+- Upon marking of an individual cell, use JavaScript to add a class to each cell to display a color (either background or text--both is better)
+- A user should be able to click a reset button that will clear the contents of the board

 ---

 - Here are some __tips/hints__ to get started: